Everything you could possibly need to know to write the CV that will help you land the job.

 As with your education, you should include the subject and the year of completion.
 For accredited courses, you can also include the name of the awarding body, such as IOSH or CIPD.

-References are no longer required on a CV.
+References during a job search are no longer required on a CV.
 They are rarely contacted in the first stages of the recruitment process, and your referees will be grateful that you are keeping their details confidential – particularly if you upload your CV online.

-If references ‒ either professional or character ‒ are required further along in the process, you can provide details then.
+If either professional or character references on a CV are required further along in the process, you can provide details then.

 Qualities of a great CV